 Engaging in the conversation, answering questions, and providing well rounded posts within the group helps you create a real community around your blog.

-And speaking of Facebook groups, check out my Blogging Boss Mamas group.
+And speaking of Facebook groups, check out my Blogging Boss Moms group.
 This is a private group where you can get personalized help from myself as well as other members!

 #4.
 Become a leading contributor in other's Facebook groups.